 I personally love winter at Dream Lake.
 In summer, there are a lot of protected areas on the lakeshore that should not be walked on because of restoration efforts.
 (You’ll see people ignore the signs.
 Don’t be those people.)
 In winter, you have more space to move around the shore, and you can also walk out onto the frozen ice.
 January and early February is the best time for photos on the ice, as the snow gets deep when we get into March.

 Note: if you are planning on going out onto the ice, please ask a ranger at the trailhead or visitor center if the ice is safe.
 The lake freezes at different times every year.
-I’ve seen hikers go onto the ice before it was completely frozen, who went through the ice and had to hike back down again with soaked boots and pants.
+I’ve seen hikers go onto the ice before it was completely frozen in November, who went through the ice and had to hike back down again with soaked boots and pants.
 Be safe out there!

 What’s the best time of day for wedding photos?